- Do I need to apply for Institutional Review Board (IRB) approval?

 - The Informed Consent Form should include all the basic elements of informed consent, which is information that must be communicated to research subjects before they participate.
-The Informed Consent Sample Form will provide additional guidance on completing the Informed Consent Form.
+A template is available for download from within the IRBNet system, in the Forms and Templates Library.

 - A copy of the instrument(s) used in the project, such as the survey/questionnaire, interview questions, or data collection sheets.

 - Copies of all recruitment materials, such as flyers, brochures, emails, or subject pool descriptions used to recruit subjects.